voucherifyio/commerce-tools-integration/README.md

 Free shipping is one of our discount codes type.
 You can define it on two ways.
 Firstly you can create predefined coupon with `Free shipping` type.
 This coupon is connected to pre created product with `source id = 5h1pp1ng`.
 The second way is to create new or use existing product which will represent Your shipping method.
 If you have chosen your product now You can create new discount with unit type of this product.
 When you apply whichever of this discount information about it will be set to commerce tools custom field named shippingProductSourceIds.
-There will be storage source ids of connected to code products.
 Next step is to properly define shipping method in Your commerce tools panel and configure [Predicates](https://docs.commercetools.com/tutorials/shipping-method-with-predicate).
 Go to `Settings -> Project settings -> Shipping methods`.
 Use existed or create new shipping method which will be applied if one of codes will be used.
 In `Shipping method -> Predicate` field You can define condition when a given shipping method will be available.
 To allow uses to use Your new free shipping method you need to define formula.